denevell/Natch/README.md

 ### 0.3.5 (deployment)

+* Make it so you can list a new 'Thread' object from the db.
 * Test performance with multiple connections
 * Map sql via xml, to ease changes of database / provider, database migration
 * Backup database